chris-creditdesign/mac-setup-script/README.md

 Create a config file `~/.tmux.conf`.

-Add the following, to prevent delay when pressing escape in neovim:
+Add the following, to prevent delay when pressing escape in neovim and to enable squiggly line support:

 ```
+# Make sure tmux doesn't add delays to escape key for vim
 set -sg escape-time 0

+# Set color scheme for squiggly line support
+set -g default-terminal "xterm-256color"
 ```

 ## Neovim